Art of Flowing Movement

 PLEASE NOTE THAT:

-- Classes run during School Terms in 2017 as follows:
+- Classes run during School Term One in 2018 as follows:

 - Enrolment into Taiji is essential and a Registration Form must be completed before your first class.